danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/05 Create a Read replica for an Azure Database for PostgreSQL Single Server/readme.md

 1. Create the *adventureworks* database on the Azure Database for PostgreSQL Single Server

-   Dowonlad the [adventureworks demo database](https://github.com/danvalero/AzureOSSDBLabs/raw/main/Azure%20Database%20for%20PostgreSQL%20Single%20Server/PostgresSQLSSLabFiles/adventureworks.dump) in **C:\\PostgresSQLSSLabFiles** folder
+   Download the [adventureworks demo database](https://github.com/danvalero/AzureOSSDBLabs/raw/main/Azure%20Database%20for%20PostgreSQL%20Single%20Server/PostgresSQLSSLabFiles/adventureworks.dump) in **C:\\PostgresSQLSSLabFiles** folder

-   Open a Windows Prompt and execute a script to create the adventureworks schema, create objects and load the demo employee data using:
+   Open a Windows Prompt and execute a script to create the *adventureworks* schema, create objects and load the demo employee data using:

+   >This is a destructive action.
+If there is a database named *adventureworks* in the Azure Database for MySQL Single Server, the existing *adventureworks* database will be dropped and replaced.

    ```bash
    psql --host=<server_name>.postgres.database.azure.com --port=5432 --username=<admin_user>@<server_name> --dbname=postgres -c "DROP DATABASE IF EXISTS adventureworks;" -c "CREATE DATABASE adventureworks;"
    ```